MangatH/stocks-analysis/README.md

 ## Original Code Vs. Refactored Code

 By refactoring the code it can be clearly seen that it is much faster than the original one.
-The original code took approximately 0.4 seconds to run however, the refactored code just took 0.08 seconds to run, making it 5 times quicker than the former.
+The original code took approximately 0.4 seconds to run however, the refactored code just took 0.08 seconds to run, making it 5 times quicker than the former for the both years.

 ## Summary